 Horse’s Name: Loustique

 This Lowland competitor certainly has youth on his side!
-A scholarly lad sworn to knightly honour, Sir Robert entered the tournaments to represent the Church and is dedicated to keeping the peace between contestants.
+A scholarly lad sworn to knightly honour, Sir Robert entered the tournaments to represent the Church and is dedicated to keeping the peace between contestants, whilst ensuring the safety of his true love.

 But will chivalry help him against more experienced competitors?
-Sir Robert is confident:
+Sir Robert is confident and fighting for a just cause:

 Sir Checkmate Fitzpercy of Alnwick